skirsten/hacky-easter-2016/README.md

 => `phrase you need is alchemy...`

-Playfair cipher: [Using this project](https://github.com/N8Stewart/PlayfairCrack) wich needs to be compiled in linux the cipher was cracked (spaces were added manually):
+Playfair cipher: [Using this project](https://github.com/N8Stewart/PlayfairCrack) which needs to be compiled in linux the cipher was cracked (spaces were added manually):
 => `THE PLAYFAIR CIPHER WAS THE FIRST PRACTICAL ...
 PASSWORD IS BLETCHLEY`

 Challenge 22: